 Most people know of Charleroi as the Brussels "Ryanair" airport.
 In fact, Charleroi is the largest Walloon and third largest Belgian city (just over 200 000 inhabitants) but struggles economically (27% of the population earn less than €10,000 a year compared to 17% nationally).
 The infrastructure desperately needs updating, and the mix of rundown buildings and flashy neon lights is pretty grim.
 It was once a busy mining town which goes some way to explaining all of the above and which also accounts for the hordes of second and third generation Italians that pepper this area.
 This study, begun in 2012, is an ongoing look at the city and how it is seeking to reinvent itself as a modern, creative city, usefully sandwiched between Brussels and Paris and with a strong identity that can be repurposed to suit a younger generation, looking for cheaper living conditions.

 Women’s rugby is not as visible as the men’s version of the game and is peppered with clichéed assumptions as a result.
 I was always drawn to the expressions on my team mates faces after games.
-A mixture of pride, strength, relief and exhaustion - and very feminine.
+A mixture of pride, strength, relief and exhaustion and femininity.

 Members of the Brussels Barbarians, taken after division 2 league matches.